Making Tax Digital for Income Tax: What’s Changing from April 2026? Updated June 2025

 What Will You Need to Do?

-1. Use MTD-Compatible Software which includes excel
+1. Use MTD-Compatible Software which does include Excel

 2. Submit Quarterly Updates